shoaibkh4n/astro-website-starter/README.md

 ## Features

-- **Nested Routing for Blogs**: Simplify the management and navigation of your blog or documentation.
+- **Nested Routing**: Simplify the management and navigation of your blog or documentation or any nesting routing purpose.
 - **Centralized Configuration**: Manage site settings like page titles, descriptions, and more from a single location.
 - **Content API Integration**: Utilize Astro's Content API with a defined schema for dynamic and easy content updates.
+- **Assets Management**: Seperate dir to manage and maintain the assets including your stylesheet if any.
+- **Customized 404 page**: Completely customized pre-configured not found page located in pages dir.

 ## Getting Started